Witchcraft 101: What is a Witch? and What Kind are You?

 Make sure you think about the following things:

-- Skills - examples: drawing, writing, cooking, gardening, building etc.
+- SKILLS - examples: drawing, writing, cooking, gardening, building etc.

-- Interests - examples: birds, hiking, technology, science, fantasy etc.
+- INTERESTS - examples: birds, hiking, technology, science, fantasy etc.

-- Values - examples: political issues, religion, human rights, animal rights, etc.
+- VALUES - examples: political issues, religion, human rights, animal rights, etc.

-- Motivators - examples: family, money, friends, career, life goals etc.
+- MOTIVATORS - examples: family, money, friends, career, life goals etc.

-- Personality - examples: calm, outgoing, cautious, determined, etc.
+- PERSONALITY - examples: calm, outgoing, cautious, determined, etc.

-- Location - examples: coast, forest, desert, apartment, college, rural, urban etc.
+- LOCATION - examples: coast, forest, desert, apartment, college, rural, urban etc.

 Once you’ve discovered what drives you as a person, this should give you an idea of a natural way to merge magic into you daily life.

 Where do you fit?

 Some witches prefer to define their craft very specifically, some witches don’t much care for labels and will simply settle for, “witch.”
 You can decide for yourself how you’d like to define yourself and your practice.

 Are you starting to catch onto the theme here?
 You are the key to your magic.
 Don’t forget that.

 Ready to get started?
 Use the form below to gain access to the members only section of Mumbles & Things where you can download my FREE worksheet and start thinking about which witch is which (sorry, not sorry)!

-Please share what you learned about yourself on the Mumbles and Things Facebook page or comment below.
+Please share what you learned about yourself in a comment below.